MohammedAlOkush/EmbeddedProject/README.md

 # EmbeddedProject
-Final project repo for the embedded systems project
+This is a repository for the final project of embedded systems.
+It explores a smart safe that uses facial recogniton and a password as an added layer of safety.